-see strange angles and obscure spaces.
-This unnamed citadel

-is the home of a hundred-headed monstrosity made up of the vital forces of thousands of dead beings, all randomly out by sword, cunning and sorcery.
+order about it and viewing it subtly twists the viewer's mind to see strange angles and obscure spaces.
+This unnamed citadel is the home of a hundred-headed monstrosity made up of the vital forces of thousands of dead beings, all randomly coalesced out of the ether.

+Shumballa - Shumballa is the capital of Kush, a city founded by Stygian adventurers.
+It was carved out by sword, cunning and sorcery.
 It is built next to a narrow river on a grassy plain in Kush.

-Shumballa - Shumballa is the capital of Kush, a city founded by Stygian adventurers.
-It was carved the Chaga live coalesced out of the ether.